lauirene/cse428/README.md

 ```
 This uses the example ``4DNFITUOMFUQ.hic`` to run the inference with the submatrix size of 400*400 of 6Mb off-diagonal regions. <br>
 The output Hi-C embedding is saved in ``hicfoundation_inference/hicfoundation_embedding/HiCFoundation_embedding.pkl`` in a dict format.  <br>
 It our level of embeddings: patch level embdding, submatrix level embedding, chromosome level embedding, and genome wide embedding.
-See more details above.
+See more details above. <br>
+Patch level embdding will not be saved by default because of the RAM constraint of most machines ($<$64GB), please add ``--patch_embedding`` in command line if you wanted to also have this embedding.

 </details>